kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 ---

 Over the last few years I have iterated several times on continuous delivery pipelines for Rust applications.
+Designing these pipelines involves balancing a number of factors including cost, complexity, ergonomics, and rigor.
 In this post I will describe several of these iterations, lessons learned, and share my most recent solution in detail.

 <!--more-->

-# Goals
+# Requirements for Continuous Delivery

 For most teams a continuous delivery (CD) process involves a series of automated steps, with occasional human gates, which move code from pull request